igorlogius/igorlogius/Additional-Notes.md

     successfully fullfill its intended purpose.
 If you think this could be improved please let me know by opening an issue and i will try to look into it.
-More Details on the individual permission can be found here: https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions
+More Details on the individual permission can be found here: https://support.mozilla.org/en-US/kb/permission-request-messages-firefox-extensions and a more technical breakdown can be found here: https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions
   </li>
   <li>